 Owner / Funeral Director

 Ryan L. Hirschy, a native of Monroe, started his career in 1993, when in high school he was introduced to then partners, David Haggard and Gayle Armes.
 He worked through the I.C.E. program for Haggard & Armes Funeral Home.
 Apart from Haggard, he has been at the current establishment for the longest amount of time.

-He graduated from Adams Central High School in 1994 and then went on to receive his Associates in Mortuary Science in 1996 from Vincennes University.
+He graduated from Adams Central High School in 1994 and recieved his Associates in Mortuary Science in 1996 from Vincennes University.
 After college Ryan returned to Decatur and received his license to practice funeral directing and embalming in 1997.
 In 2011, Ryan’s commitment paid off as he became a partner in the firm, renaming the funeral home Haggard-Sefton & Hirschy.

 In 1998, he married Rebecca C. Straub and they have 3 children, Isaac, Emilee, and Jonah Hirschy.
 He and his family are members of Pleasant Dale Church of the Brethren, where Ryan serves on the music committee and assists in leading worship.
 He also is on the Adams County Community Foundation Grants Committee.

 Ryan is also an accomplished singer and has performed throughout the United States.
-He has sung for countless weddings, funerals, social functions, sporting events, and worship services through the years.
+He has performed for countless weddings, funerals, social functions, sporting events, and worship services through the years.
 He enjoys spending time with his family, landscaping his property, and is an avid sports fan for the Adams Central Jets, the Indiana Hoosiers, and the Detroit Tigers.

+Owner / Funeral Director